OpenDAoC/OpenDAoC-Core/SRD/02_Character_Systems/Character_Class_System.md

 ```

 ### Weapon Skill Base

+**Game Rule Summary**: Your base weapon skill determines how accurately you hit with melee weapons and ranged attacks.
+Fighter classes have high weapon skill and hit reliably, while casters have low weapon skill and often miss with physical attacks.
+This encourages each class to use their intended combat style.

 ```csharp
 // Base weapon skill affects melee accuracy protected int m_wsbase = 400;      // Default